burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 # Thanks to:
 * Professors who participated in this event [Prof. Peter Richtarik](https://richtarik.org/), [Prof. Eric Feron](https://cemse.kaust.edu.sa/risclab), [Prof.Marco Canini](https://mcanini.github.io/), and [Prof. Markus Hadwiger](https://vccvisualization.org/people/hadwiger/), [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa) who is also Director of [SDAIA-KAUST](https://cemse.kaust.edu.sa/ai/news/sdaia-kaust-sign-mou-develop-ai-research-and-innovation-saudi-arabia).
 * Members of the labs and centers leaded by mentioned Professors who have found time to join my CS Ph.D.
 Proposal Defense.
-* For my collaborators with whom we continue to construct a future for Federated Learning, but who did not have chance to connect to event.
+* For my collaborators with whom we continue to construct a future for Federated Learning, but who did not have a chance to connect to event.
 * And for all external participants.

-**Thanks to the Committee for the feedbacks for me to improve myself in future!**
+**Thanks to the Committee for the feedback for me to improve myself in the future!**

 ---